languaojs/ojstat/README.md

 # OJStat
-OJStat is a free statistic counter built for OJS-based journals built by using SimorePHP.
+OJStat is a free statistic counter built for OJS-based journals.
 It is developed with passion to contribute, to ease the work of journal managers/editors/publishers to analyze their journal statistics.

 # Installing OJStat
 1. Download OJStat to your local computer